COVID-19 Response and Schedule Changes

 A note to our donors:

 As always, thank you so much for supporting the Richmond Food Bank Society.
 As the need for food bank usage often increases in difficult times (some Richmond workers may need to take unpaid sick leave from work, certain industries have been affected, workers face temporary lay-offs leading to financial hardship, etc.), we especially appreciate donations of funds, which allow us to purchase the particular items that the Richmond community needs most as the needs arise.
 You can donate securely online through Canada Helps, and a tax receipt will be issued for donations over $20.
+You can also mail cheques made out to the Richmond Food Bank to #100 5800 Cedarbridge Way, Richmond, BC V6X 2A7, or donate by Visa or Mastercard over the phone (604 271 5609).
 Thank you.

 Our hearts are with everyone affected by COVID-19.
 We encourage all community members to support one another to the best of their abilities, and to do so safely.